tagZero/react-auth/README.md

 ## Development

 Clone project.
-Start [example project] with the command below and browse on http://localhost:5000 or try out [online demo]
+Start [example project] with the command below and browse on http://fakelocal.com:3000 or try out [online demo]

+More info to define fakelocal.com here in [hCaptcha readme]

 ```bash
 yarn start